 On Track to Launch “On Track”

 Our line-up of online learning modules continues to grow.
-We took a bit of a pause over the summer, but the next module focused on Clinical Trial planning decisions will be launched soon.
+We took a bit of a pause over the summer, but the next module focused on a research study involving human subjects who consent to test the safety and effectiveness of a medical intervantion, such as a drug, vaccine, device, or procedure Course: DD101 planning decisions will be launched soon.

 Global Genes RARE Patient Advocacy Summit

 We are really looking forward to making the trip out to San Diego for the 2019 Global Genes RARE Patient Advocacy Summit, September 18-20.
 This is one of the best conferences of the year.
 We’ll be in Booth 137 and hope you will stop by to say hello.
 Also, watch for our tweets of the action #2019GGSummit

 On September 24, Kevin will be attending the WBP Rare Disease Symposium.
 Last year, this event sparked a lot of activity and created many new connections for Salem Oaks.